-Although newly elected, Councilor Pressley is no stranger to public service.
-Her political career spans more than 16 years, in various behind-the-scene capacities at the federal level of government.
-Councilor Pressley previously worked as a Senior Aide for Congressman Joseph P. Kennedy II and United States Senator John Kerry.
-Immediately prior to her run for office, Pressley was serving as Senator Kerry’s Political Director, responsible for managing his relationships with elected officials at the city, state and federal level and various community leaders.
+Pressley’s political career spans more than 18 years, in various behind-the-scene capacities at the federal level of government.
+She previously worked as a Senior Aide for Congressman Joseph P. Kennedy II and Senator John Kerry.

 Ayanna lives in the Ashmont/Adams neighborhood of Dorchester with her husband Conan Harris and her 6 year old stepdaughter Cora.